Written by: Sakina Nazarali, Peak Associate

 SFU’s Beedie School of Business (SFU Beedie) has partnered with KPMG, a professional service company that offers auditing and accounting services, for a new graduate program that will teach audit professionals enhanced digital and cognitive analytic skills.

 SFU Beedie announced the three-year partnership in December via a press release on their website.
-The partnership between the two organizations was signed in November 2018.
 SFU Beedie was chosen by KPMG because “the school demonstrated its ability to deliver this forward-looking program through an advanced online interface, alongside in-person teaching sessions,” according to the release.

 The program, titled Digital University, “focuses on developing auditors for an era of machine learning, artificial intelligence, and other digital advances” said Will Henderson, manager of communications and public relations of SFU Beedie in an email interview with The Peak.
 He describes the program as “open to qualified CPAs within KPMG’s Audit practice with 3–6 years of experience.”